verdoSee/AnticheatBypassFor10fingers/README.md

 Please check the comment i left at the sleep() in the for loop.

-This is for entertainment purposes only and im not responsible for any actions taken to your account or you.
+This is for entertainment purposes only and im not responsible for any actions taken to your account (e.g banned) or you.